 Instead, replace dessert with a healthier alternative like fruit and yogurt.
 That way, you won’t feel deprived nor like you’re making a huge life change all in one day.

-To put it simply, don’t make drastic changes overnight.
+To put it simply, don’t make a drastic behavior change overnight.
 Pace yourself and take baby steps.

 It’s Okay to Slip Up